DenzelPenzel/nyx/Readme.md

 **Easy Backups**

-**Support memcache protocol**
+**Support memcache text protocol**

+**Provide support for load and correctness testing client package**

 ## Contributing

-Nyx is an open source project under the Apache 2.0 license, and contributions are gladly welcomed!
+Nyx is an open source project, and contributions are gladly welcomed!
-To submit your changes please open a pull request.
+To submit your changes please check pull request rules and open a pull request.